 Here are some answers:

-The above responses from the Bible writers, whose words were all divinely inspired by God, are all about God.
+The above responses from the Bible writers, whose words were all divinely inspired by God, are all about God-Jehovah.

-Here are some quotes from the Bible where we may find answers to this question:
+Here are some quotes from the Bible where we may find answers to these questions:

 “Who committed no sin, nor was any deceit found in his mouth” (1 Peter 2:22).